E-commerce in India: Closures

 Though the sector has witnessed tremendous growth and is expected to grow, many e-commerce ventures have faced tremendous pressure to ensure cash flows.
 But it has not worked out for all the e-commerce websites.
 Many of them like Dhingana, IndiaPlaza.in, eBay-India, Rock.in, Seventy MM amongst others had to close down or change their business models to survive.

 In March 2020, the Government of India restricted online sales of all goods except for critical items including food, pharmaceuticals, and medical equipment.
-Many Indian startups including Urban Company, BookMyShow, Pepperfry and Nykaa, which did not feature in the government’s list of notified essential services, were running at a loss due to COVID-19 pandemic.
+Many Indian startups including Urban Company, BookMyShow, Pepperfry and Nykaa, which did not feature in the government's list of notified essential services, were running at a loss due to COVID-19 pandemic.

 Infrastructure

 There are many hosting companies working in India, some of which offer SaaS for hosting web stores.
 India has got its own version of Cyber Monday known as Great Online Shopping Festival which started in December 2012, when Google India partnered with e-commerce companies including Flipkart, HomeShop18, Snapdeal, Indiatimes shopping and Makemytrip.
 "Cyber Monday" is a term coined in the US for the Monday coming after Black Friday, which is the Friday after Thanksgiving Day.
-Most recent GOSF Great Online Shopping Festival was held during Dec, 2018.

 In early June 2013, Amazon.com launched their Amazon India marketplace without any marketing campaigns.
 In July 2014, Amazon had said it will invest $2 billion (Rs 12,000 crore) in India to expand the business, after its largest Indian rival, Flipkart announced $1 billion in funding.
 In June 2016, Amazon agreed to invest another $3 billion to further pressure rivals Flipkart & Snapdeal Amazon has also entered grocery segment with its Kirana now in Bangalore and is also planning to enter in various other cities like Delhi, Mumbai and Chennai and faces stiff competition with Indian startups.
 A large proportion of traffic towards e-commerce sites is driven by coupon sites.